CO-FUN/Google-Maps-Contact-List/README.md

-# Contact List Collector Browser Extension
+# FREE Contact List Collector Browser Extension

 ## Usability of the project